chenPerach/Open-Vision/README.md

 of the project.
 in the ```run``` method you can just write whatever opencv code you want and it will handle it perfectly

-one more thing you should note when writing code is that the function expects you to return a *map* of stuff I personaly put images, debug messages and the processing's results. that map will be used for farther development. like streaming these images and slider on a local site
+one more thing you should note when writing code is that the function expects you to return a *map* of stuff.
+I personaly put images, debug messages and the processing's results in there and handle them in the ```main.py``` file. that map will be used for farther development. like streaming these images and slider on a local site

 ## TODO
-even though this project is much better then the last one there is still much needed work to be done.
+there's still alot to do in this project

-* add a deploy script that will copy the project to a raspberry pi and run it on startup
+* add a deploy script that will copy the project to a raspberry pi and run it on startup.
-* add a script to change the wifi address to a static one at will
+* add a script to change the ip address of the RPI from dynamic to static or vice versa
-* add a web server that allows to debug and view the image from the robot's wifi
+* add a web server that allows to debug and control the code from the robot.

 > this project started as rewrite of [this](https://github.com/chenPerach/vision2019), my first solution to the FRC 2019 vision processing challange, this was my first ever coding challange and I had fun doing it